Sweet Potato Brownies

 • A healthy treat.
 Without even trying, these brownies are dairy-free, gluten-free, grain-free, and sugar-free.
 Plus, sweet potatoes add tons of antioxidants and fiber.

-“Made these as directed (minus chocolate chips) and they were perfect for a late-night sugar craving.
-Next batch, I’ll try with vanilla extract and maybe a few walnuts.”
-Joanna
+★★★★★“Made these as directed (minus chocolate chips) and they were perfect for a late-night sugar craving.
+Next batch, I’ll try with vanilla extract and maybe a few walnuts.” – Joanna

-Ingredients needed
+Key Ingredients

 • Sweet Potato.
 Mashed with a fork until smooth, then cooled completely.
 This will give the brownies a starchy base and replace the eggs.
+Save time and make either my microwave sweet potato or air fryer baked sweet potato.
+It’s quicker than oven roasting!

 • Maple Syrup.
 My favorite sticky sweetener, especially for pairing with sweet potatoes.
 I used 100% pure maple syrup.